Southern Surgical Arts

 It’s my philosophy that if you greet everyone with eye contact, a smile, and a handshake, they will feel instantly welcome.
 I also pride myself on being genuine and transparent with my patients – it’s invaluable in establishing and maintaining a long-lasting, positive relationship.

-5. What is your best advice for patients?
+5. What’s the best advice for patients?

 Be realistic in your expectations when seeking cosmetic surgery to transform yourself into a ‘better you.’
 You shouldn’t be trying to look like someone else.